studio24/design-system/tests/example/docs/README.md

----
-title: Get started
+# Get started
----

-Information on how to get started, how to download Apollo, etc.
+Information on how to get started, how to download Apollo, etc. An [example page](templates/default.md)